PyDann/TinyBridge/README.md

 # TinyBridge
 ## A Homebridge CLI Manager
 This project is for quick and easy management of Homebridge installed via the **systemd** method.
 Providing both interaction through a menu like system or using *options* (`HomeBridge.py -s`).

 ### *Pre Install READ*
 Depending on your install, updating Homebridge and plugins may require `sudo`, or advanced permissions.
 This is always important to be aware of and understand.
 By default TinyBridge does not have this enabled.
-To change this, open TinyBridge.py and modify Line 9: `sudo_opt = True`.
+To change this, open TinyBridge.py and modify Line 10: `sudo_opt = True`.

 ## To Run
->Set the script to executable: `sudo chmod +x HomeBridge.py`

 `./HomeBridge.py -option`

-or

-`python3 HomeBridge.py -option`

 ## Features